ociswap/radix-event-stream/README.md

 This handler counts the amount of `InstantiateEvents` seen inside an app state variable as we go through the ledger.

-It is possible to return errors from the event:
+As shown above, it is possible to return errors from the event:

 ```rust
 pub enum EventHandlerError {